lunarmodules/luassert/README.md

 assert.has_property({ name = "jack" }, "name")
 ```

+##Implementation notes:

+* assertion/modifiers that are Lua keywords (`true`, `false`, `nil`, `function`, and `not`) cannot be used using '.' chaining because that results in compilation errors.
+Instead chain using '_' (underscore) or use one or more capitals in the reserved word (see code examples above), whatever your coding style prefers
+* assertions `same` and `equal` will compare all arguments provided, the other assertions will only take 1 or 2 parameters and ignore all additional arguments

 ##Customizing argument formatting
 luassert comes preloaded with argument formatters for common Lua types, but it is easy to roll your own.
+Customizing them is especially useful for limiting table depth and for userdata types.

 ###Configuring table depth display
 The default table formatter allows you to customize the levels displayed by setting the `assert.fmttablelevels` value (setting it to -1 displays all levels).